-Interconnection Material Modification Procedures
+Areas of Rapid Agreement on Interconnection Material Modification Procedures

-Adding Energy Storage to Existing Solar Applications
+For Adding Energy Storage to Existing Solar Applications

 December 2018

 The Standardized Interconnection Requirements (SIR) does not provide definitive rules and guidelines for adding a new Energy Storage System (ESS) to a solar (PV) application, at a single location, that is still in the electric utility’s interconnection queue and has not received its Permission to Interconnect (PTI).
 The main question here is whether additional time and analysis is needed by the utility in these situations.
 There are multiple operating configurations for ESS+PV that could be considered, however, through the efforts of a sub-group of the ITWG and IPWG, and the most common configurations seeking interconnection were prioritized to accelerate this effort and allow for the addition of ESS to existing PV projects in the utilities’ interconnection queues.
 The stakeholder sub-group propose the following approach: